Residential red zone: Buyouts

 All buyout prices would be based on 2007 valuation of the properties, the most recent data available before the 2010 earthquake.

 The initial announcement of red zones occurred on 24 June 2011, and residents were given 9 months to consider their offers.
-Other areas, which had initially been zoned either orange or white, were not zoned until later: the suburb of Brooklands, for example, was not conclusively zoned red until November 2011, 8 months after the February 2011 quake.
+Other areas, which had initially been zoned either orange or white, were not zoned until later: the suburb of Brooklands, for example, was not conclusively zoned red until November 2011, eight months after the February 2011 quake.
 The government reviewed its offers one year later in June 2012.

 The Crown did not buy the land through compulsory purchase, as the offers were voluntary.
 However, the government emphasised the lack of infrastructure and services in the abandoned areas.
-They noted that for homeowners who chose not to accept the offers, the Christchurch City Council could "reach the view that it is no longer feasible or practical to continue to maintain services to the remaining properties,” and home insurance companies might refuse to provide or renew coverage.
+They noted that for homeowners who chose not to accept the offers, the Christchurch City Council could "reach the view that it is no longer feasible or practical to continue to maintain services to the remaining properties," and home insurance companies might refuse to provide or renew coverage.
 Indeed, city buses have been rerouted out of the red zone, and mail deliveries were cancelled in 2014, so that any remaining residents are living in areas with minimal government services.

 Stayers

-98% of homeowners within the red zones accepted the Crown's offer to purchase their homes.
+98% of homeowners within the red zones accepted the Crown's offer to purchase their properties.
 Around 125 households opted to stay in their homes instead.
 Many of those who remained, known colloquially as "stayers," were uninsured and, in the absence of a government buyout (which was only offered to homeowners with home insurance), could not afford to leave their homes.
 Many were also older, as those without mortgage payments could afford to remain.
 Stayers in the red zone contend with tyre punctures from unrepaired, earthquake-damaged roads, and the risk of crime in the little-serviced area.

 Demolitions

 Once the Crown bought the land, tenants vacated the property, and insurance settlements were finalised, private contractors were hired to demolish the houses.
 Some houses, rather than being demolished, were moved to other areas.
-It took several years until all demolitions and removals were completed in 2015, in which time the red zone contained many abandoned buildings that attracted squatters and crime.
+It took several years until all demolitions and removals were completed, in which time the red zone contained many abandoned buildings that attracted squatters and crime.

 After removing the structures, the Crown then assumed responsibility for upkeep of the land.
 The land was treated by levelling it and planting it with grass.
-However, indigenous plants, as well as trees and shrubs over a certain height (4 meters or 6 meters depending on context) were retained.
+However, indigenous plants, as well as trees and shrubs over a certain height (4 metres or 6 metres depending on context) were retained.
 Depending on the natural environment of the property, one of six different treatment types was applied: grassland, riparian buffer area, dune, estuarine edge, wet areas, and no clearance treatment (for areas with existing non-intensive land use such as grazing).
 Owing to the policy of leaving most vegetation in place, many trees and shrubs that once marked lot boundaries still remain in their rectangular alignments around the houses that have been demolished.

+The last demolition was completed in October 2021.